the world is your platter

-After Comptoir 21, this was a tall order to fill.
-White tiles and green walls give off an old-school chilled out British diner vibe; Brit and Chips is a relatively affordable and down-to-earth dining option in posh-smosh Old Montreal.
+After Comptoir 21, hunting down the best fish and chips was a tall order to fill.
+With its old-school white tiles and spinach green paint, Brit and Chips is a relatively affordable and down-to-earth dining option in posh-smosh Old Montreal.

-We had a side intriguingly called ”tandoori popcorn shrimp“, which didn’t taste as make-or-break as it sounds; it was probably the best thing on our table.
+We ordered a side intriguingly called “tandoori popcorn shrimp“.
+As make-or-break as it sounds, it was probably the best thing on our table.
 The shrimps were fresh and crispy.

 There is also Ben Shaw’s soda drink imported from the UK, adding an extra touch of authentic feel to the whole British eatery set-up.